alda-lang/alda/doc/development-guide.md

 You should run `boot test` prior to submitting any Pull Request involving changes to the server (Clojure) code.
 This will run automated tests that live in the `server/test` directory.

+### Integration tests

+There is also a suite of integration tests that simulates communication between the Alda server and worker processes.
+When making changes to the server and worker, it is strongly recommended that you run these integration tests and add new tests if appropriate.

+To run the integration tests by themselves, run `boot test --integration`.

+To run both the unit tests and the integration tests, you can run `boot test --all`.

+`boot test` by default will only run the unit tests.

-#### Adding tests
+### Adding tests

 It is generally good to add to the existing tests wherever it makes sense, i.e. whenever there is a new test case that Alda needs to consider.
 [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) is a good idea.

-If you find yourself adding a new file to the tests, be sure to add its namespace to the `test` task option in `build.boot` so that it will be included when you run the entire test suite via `boot test`.
+If you find yourself adding a new file to the tests, be sure to add its namespace to either the `unit-tests` or `integration-tests` task in `build.boot` so that it will be included when you run the tests.

 The automated test battery includes parsing and evaluating all of the example Alda scores in the `examples/` directory.
 If you add an additional example score, be sure to add it to the list of score files in `server/test/alda/examples_test.clj`.